JohnBoulanger/Mapping-Software-ECE297/README.md

 * Utilizes Dropdown menu to select between cities
 * Visualizes different features such as roads, parks and lakes
 * Displays street names, subway stations, points of interest and more
+* Pulls live weather from an API to find current conditions anywhere on the map
+* Visualizes live traffic from an API to highlight road closures, construction and more
 * Finds the optimal route between intersections for commuters
 * Displays easy to undertand driving directions to travel the optimal path found
 * Search for specific streets or intersections using search bar with autocomplete
 * Toggle between dark mode and light mode
+* Visual legend to idenfity between different features and road types

 ## Pathfinding Algorithm